rlnB2022/Javascript-Millionaire/README.md

 # Project Description

-This project was created to further my React knowledge using React, Firebase, and a Firestore database.
+I created this project in 2021 to further my React knowledge using React 17, Firebase, useState/useEffect hooks and a Firestore database.
+I thought that this would be a fun project to create and that I could use this app to help new Javascript developers learn Javascript while playing the game.

-The idea behind this was it could be used to help new Javascript developers learn while playing the game.
+Now, after being employed as a React Software Engineer for a company, I have revisited this project to apply a lot of what I have learned.
+One, was implementing React redux to manage state.

 The game has 3 lifelines:
 * Ask the Audience - Each question records each answer the user gives to the database, so I can then use this data to create a bar graph representing the percentage of the audience that answered each question.
 It is then up to the user to choose the answer they believe is correct.